Kanika1309/privatewallet/README.md

 * faceapi.nets.faceLandmark68Net;
 * faceapi.nets.faceRecognitionNet;

-This application first uses face api to detect images used during registration and login , then compare how similar these 2 images are by calculating Euclidean distance.
+This application first uses face api to detect images used during registration and login , then compare how similar these 2 images are by calculating Euclidean distance between them.
 For face recognition, smaller values indicate more similar faces.
+For example , if value is 0 , then its a 100% match of faces.
 If the faces matches, user will be allowed to login, otherise he/she will be directed to signup

 ---